Workers' Rights: Breaks

 What if they work 13 or 14 hours a day over a particularly busy period for the company?
 The main restriction in this case relates to the 11 hours daily rest requirement.

 Let’s say an Events Producer and part of the events team stay late the evening before a big industry fair.
 They have the company stand set up, and a few transport issues delayed their schedule.
 So, they finish everything at 10 pm, 3 hours later than planned.
-In this case, they need to adapt the schedule going forward as to leave the 11 hours legally recommended break.
+In this case, they need to adapt the schedule going forward so as to leave the 11 hours legally recommended break.

 The Events Producer can decide to send part of the team home in time so that they can start early the next day.